Belden Bridge Project

 - Minor rehabilitation of the truss

-A significant item to be addressed during the process will be how the structure can be cleaned and painted while maintaining access to the residents, Pacific Gas & Electric crews and Union Pacific Railroad crews in addition to maintaining access for emergency crews particularly U.S. Forest Service fire suppression personnel and equipment.
+A significant item to be addressed during the process will be how the structure can be cleaned and painted while maintaining access to the residents, Pacific Gas & Electric crews, and Union Pacific Railroad crews in addition to maintaining access for emergency crews particularly U.S. Forest Service fire suppression personnel and equipment.

 The Belden Bridge spans the North Fork Feather River at the town of Belden, approximately 29 miles west of Quincy, on California State Highway 70.
 The Belden Bridge provides access from Highway 70 to the small town of Belden, located on the south side of the river.

-The Belden Bridge is a steel, rigid connection, one lane, one span Pratt-style bridge, 104 feet long.
+The Belden Bridge is a steel, rigid connection, one-lane, one-span Pratt-style bridge, 104 feet long.
 It was built in 1913 by the American Bridge Company for the Oro Light and Power Company and served as a Western Pacific Railroad spur used in the delivery of building materials for the Yellow Creek Powerhouse.

-According to a 1985 CALTRANS bridge report, it is historically significant under Criterion A, as a key link in an important highway and Criterion C, as a distinctive example of a type, method and period of construction.
+According to a 1985 CALTRANS bridge report, it is historically significant under Criterion A, as a key link in an important highway and Criterion C, as a distinctive example of a type, method, and period of construction.

-New wheel guards installed in 2011
+New wheel guards were installed in 2011.

 Project Purpose and Need

-The purpose of the project is to address deficiencies reported in the CALTRANS deficiency reports in order to increase the longevity of the present bridge.
+The purpose of the project is to address deficiencies reported in the CALTRANS deficiency reports to increase the longevity of the present bridge.
 Some of these deficiencies have been reported for over a decade and only spot repairs have been made.
 The project would provide for a complete resolution of the deficiencies